 When a service sends an event to PagerDuty, an alert and corresponding incident is triggered in PagerDuty.
 Unless the alert has been suppressed, each alert initially has a corresponding incident.
-Multiple alerts can be aggregated into a single incident for triage.
-This article discusses how alerts differ from incidents, and how they function to streamline incident handoff between teams, centralize critical information, and reduce notification fatigue.
+Multiple alerts can be aggregated into a single incident for triage, functioning to streamline incident handoff between teams, centralize critical information, and reduce notification fatigue.

 Using alerts in PagerDuty

 When a third party monitoring tool has an event, an alert is created in PagerDuty.
 That alert’s incident is what notifies users so that the right person can acknowledge and resolve the incident.
 By consolidating these alerts into a single incident, you can provide a central incident for your team to respond to and resolve.

 Excluding a small handful of exceptions, you can set up alerts for any service that integrates with a third party monitoring tool.
 Enabling this feature will allow you to merge incidents together to create transparency and clarity when attempting to resolve an incident.

 When a service’s integration has an event, an alert is is created in PagerDuty that is linked to an incident.
 Notifications are not sent to users based on alerts, which means that you can have one or more alerts under a single incident.
 That incident will be assigned to users, teams, or schedules on the escalation policy for the service.

 Alerts are only created from services using a third party monitoring tool integration, email integration or via our Generic API integration.
 They cannot be manually created in PagerDuty.

 Where an alert is triggered on a service with webhooks enabled, the webhook will send incident actions rather than alert actions.
 When using a webhook like Slack, you can still ack or resolve your open incidents using the Slack buttons.
 With other webhook types, merged incidents can no longer be acked via webhook.
 Instead, the ack action will be noted in the alert timeline.